nilenso/planet-nilenso/source/_posts/dev-ops-from-0-heroku.md

 rbenv local 2.0.0-p247
 ```

 The Vagrant file that got generated needs to be edited.
 Remove the legacy `config.ssh.timeout` and `config.ssh.maxtries` and add `config.vm.boot_timeout` setting as it is deprecated in Vagrant 1.3.0.
 Berkshelf (ver 2.0.10) has not yet been updated to reflect this in the scaffold that it generates.
-Since precise64 is already installed, you can get rid of the box_url setting and keep the `box` setting as `precise64`.
-At the moment, you do not need `chef.json` too.
+Since precise64 is already installed, you can get rid of the `box_url` setting and keep the `box` setting as `precise64`. `chef.json` can be omitted too.
+Keep the `chef_version` setting as `latest` so that omnibus will pick up the latest chef version while provisioning the box

 ```
 Vagrant.configure("2") do |config|